 Can You Use Both Feet with an Automatic Car?

-No, you shouldn’t drive with both feet in an automatic car.
-If you choose any way to use your left foot for braking and your right foot for accelerating, you could accidentally step on both pedals at the same time.
+No. You shouldn’t drive with both feet in an automatic car.
+If you choose to do so anyway – using your left foot for braking and your right foot for accelerating – you could accidentally step on both pedals at the same time.
 This issue could cause you to lose control over the vehicle and possibly cause an accident.

 If you drive a manual transmission car, the left foot is used to operate the clutch.
 Without a clutch in an automatic vehicle, there’s no reason to use your left foot anymore.
 If you are driving normally, you will use your right foot to accelerate and brake at different times.